snirye/PictionaryAI/README.md

-# 🎨 Party Draw AI
+# 🎨 Pictionary AI

-A modern twist on the classic drawing-and-guessing game, powered by local AI.
-Player draw prompts while an AI model (via Ollama) attempts to guess the word in real-time.
+A modern twist on the classic pictionary game, powered by local AI.
+Player draw prompts while an AI model attempts to guess the word in real-time.

 ## 🚀 Features